 Example connection diagrams.
-The following illustrations show a couple of examples on how to connect signals from a pair of Tektronix SPG8000 generators to the ECO8000 Series.
+Figure 3 and Figure 4 show examples of how to connect signals from a pair of SPG8000 generators to the ECO8000 Series.
 For more detailed information about connecting signals, see the ECO8000 Series Video System Integration Technical Reference manual.